hawknewton/puppet-pulp/README.md

 ## Developing

-If you want to issue a pull request to help me out, that'd be awesome.
+If you want to issue a pull request, that'd be awesome.
-Make sure you have a fairly recent version of both vagrant and ruby.
+Make sure you have a fairly recent version of both vagrant and ruby, then do this:

 ```
+bundle install
-rake spec spec:system
+bundle exec rake spec spec:system
 ```